adonix-org/cloud-spark/README.md

     }

     /**
-     * Path parameters are provided via path-to-regex parsing
+     * Path parameters are provided via path-to-regexp parsing
      * of the request path.
      *
      * For example, http://localhost:8787/hello/Inigo will yield